minaartit12/minaartit12/README.md

 - 👋 Hi, I’m @minaartit12
 - 👀 I’m interested in explore new places! love to taliking about art, movie, exhibition, IT, music
-- 🌱 I’m currently learning Python, Java, NFT, Civil Law, Data Structure
+- 🌱 I’m currently learning Python, Data Structure, SQL, ML

 <!---
 minaartit12/minaartit12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.